cengenproject/bulk_align/README.md

 bsn5,bsn6: BBduk + STAR + NuDup, written in Nextflow, including database update and QC.
 These were development versions, not really used.
 bsn7: BBduk+STAR+NuDup, with junction files exported, FASTQC and saving in the "cengen" database (vs test database previously).
 Note: the QC and alignements being processed in parallel resulted in a mixing of samples: the names of the publishDir files were incorrect.
 bsn8: qc and alignment done successively to keep sample names.
+bsn9: same results as bsn8, but processes refactored to have a single step per process.
+bsn10: fastq-screen before alignment, additional fastQC after alignment (on the bam).
+In addition, refactoring: database gets updated by each relevant process so the Channel that gets passed around contains only the main files.